GEOS5501: Human Rights and the Environment

 Session: Semester 2a

-Classes: our hours of class contact per week plus self-directed study
+Classes: 4 hours of class contact per week

 Delivery Mode: Normal (lecture/lab/tutorial) Day